phmcampos/Ecaudor-Rapitienda/README.md

 The analysis is driven by the need to optimize sales strategies and enhance the delivery experience for Rapitienda customers in Ecuador.
 By exploring the dataset and addressing specific business questions, actionable insights can be derived to maximize sales effectiveness and improve customer satisfaction.

+## Blog Post

+For a detailed explanation of the analysis, please refer to the accompanying blog post on Medium: [Link to Blog Post](#).

 ## Libraries Used

 - pandas